 When you surf here you are surfing in pristine location and it is a little eerie with the threat of an attack from a great white getting the adrenalin going.

-Backdoor is a ten minute walk around the cliff where the wave breaks 100 metres out on to a flat reef, and I spent an hour an a half surfing this right hand over head high break with another two surfers – it was scary.
+Backdoor is a ten-minute walk around the cliff where the wave breaks 100 metres out on to a flat reef, and I spent an hour and a half surfing this right hand overhead high break with another two surfers – it was scary.

 Situated in South Australia, between Victor Harbour and Cape Jervis – arrived at this beach and there was no one around, yet a nice little three foot left-hand break so I took the plunge and in I went.

 I surfed here for about an hour on my own, really nice, then returned the next day when the conditions had picked up a little and there was about ten others guys out.

 Arrived at Torquay, Victoria and spent a week there doing all the beach breaks in the area.
 Torquay Point and Jan Juc were really small while I was there so I didn’t worry about getting in.

 But that didn’t stop others, there were heaps of guys just sitting out there bobbin around.

 Around at the iconic spots like Winky Pop, Bells, and around at Southside, the waves were much better.
 I did have a surf at Bell and managed to get myself a few nice 4 foot plus waves.
 I didn’t get around to Southside were there is a nice left-hander which would get pretty big in a decent swell.